HandsOnDataViz/book/docs/HandsOnDataViz.md

 -   [Rate Three Simple Map Tools](rate.html) invites readers to create a basic interactive point map using three different online tools, and to evaluate each one using selected criteria from the chapter above.

+TODO: add password manager tutorial to keep track of your accounts for the online tools you’ll use in this book.
+The free and open-source BitWarden.com tool nicely integrates with most browsers and even smartphones.

 Enroll in our free online course **TO DO add link**, which introduces these topics in the brief video below, and offers more exercises and